-The FTC reached a settlement with Twitter in May after the company was caught using personal user info to target ads.
+The FTC reached a settlement with Twitter in May after the company was caught using the personal info of users to target ads without their consent.
 If Twitter doesn’t comply with that agreement, the FTC can issue fines reaching into the billions of dollars, according to the lawyer’s note to employees.

 The note goes on to say that its author, who The Verge knows the identity of but is choosing not to disclose, has “heard Alex Spiro (current head of Legal) say that Elon is willing to take on a huge amount of risk in relation to this company and its users, because ‘Elon puts rockets into space, he’s not afraid of the FTC.’”

 Musk’s new legal department is now asking engineers to “self-certify” compliance with FTC rules and other privacy laws, according to the lawyer’s note and another employee familiar with the matter, who requested anonymity to speak without the company’s permission.

 The employee said that this week’s launch of the revamped Twitter Blue subscription disregarded the company’s normal privacy and security review, with a “red team” rushing to review potential risks the night before the launch.
 “The people normally tasked with this stuff were given little notice, little time, and unreasonable to think it [the privacy review] was comprehensive.”
 None of the red team’s recommendations were implemented before Twitter Blue’s relaunch, the employee said.